disco-lang/disco/notes/containers-spec.md

 To do
 -----

-- Refactor to get rid of COp etc., and just have certain constants with arity, eval/apply etc.
+- Get rid of warnings
 - Refactor to get rid of strings in prims
 - Add container subtyping
 - Write down a specific, concrete list of the container primitives